cylc/cylc-conda/README.md

     --Spawner.cmd="cylc-uiserver"
     --JupyterHub.logo_file="${CONDA_PREFIX}/work/cylc-ui/img/logo.png"`

 Voilà 🎉.
-Go to `http://localhost:8000`, log in wto the Hub ith your local user credentials, and enjoy Cylc 8 Alpha-1!
+Go to `http://localhost:8000`, log in to the Hub with your local user credentials, and enjoy Cylc 8 Alpha-1!

 - Start a workflow with the CLI (a good example is shown below)